dbwebb-se/mvc/example/phpunit/README.md

 -----------------------------------

 You have PHP 8.2 or above (supported by PHPUnit 11) and can execute `php` in the terminal.

+For other versions of PHP you might want to check out [the list of supported versions for PHPUnit](https://phpunit.de/supported-versions.html).

 You have composer installed.